bsammor/ray-tracer-renderer/README.md

 # Compiling
 Requires g++ and Makefile

-Install and type "make" in root directory to build
+Type "make" in root directory to compile & build

 # Running
  To run the ray tracer, type "make run" or ./tracer